-Individuals with a mental health disorder, or in a mental health crisis, may have encounters with law enforcement for petty misdemeanors, misdemeanors and non-violent felonies.
+Individuals with a mental health disorder, or in a mental health crisis, may have encounters with law enforcement for petty misdemeanors, misdemeanors, and nonviolent felonies.
 When possible, those persons may be better served by jail diversion, which can include the following:

-- 1. Issuing a verbal warning; - 2.
-Giving a citation for misdemeanors; - 3.
-Submitting a report for investigative unit follow up or out of custody charging; - 4.
+- 1. Issuing a verbal warning. - 2.
+Giving a citation for misdemeanors. - 3.
+Submitting a report for investigative unit follow up or out of custody charging. - 4.
 Transporting the person to a medical facility either voluntarily or involuntarily pursuant to Minnesota Statute 253B.05 (see General Order 403.50 Transport Holds); and/or - 5.
 Tactical non-engagement or disengagement.

 Officers should determine whether diversion is appropriate based on the totality of the circumstances, including the severity of the crime, the perceived connection between the mental health disorder or crisis and the criminal conduct, and whether the officer believes the individual will be better served by one option more than another.
 In the event an officer takes action to divert an individual with a mental health disorder or experiencing a mental health crisis, the officer may write a Crisis Response Report documenting their actions and reasons for their actions.
-The details documented in this Report will assist the COAST Unit with appropriate follow up with the individual in crisis.
-Whether a report is written or not, the information filled out in the CAD close out screen will inform the COAST Unit of the basic details of the call.
+The details documented in this report will assist the Behavioral Health Liaison Officers to ensure vulnerable community members have continued access to resources.

+Whether a report is written or not, the information filled out in the CAD close out screen will inform the Behavioral Health Liaison Officers of the basic details of the call.
 The CAD close out screen will be mandatory for the Primary Unit on the call.